zachallaun/ex_janus/guides/generated_policy_modules.md

 * `authorized_delete` - wraps `c:Ecto.Repo.delete/2`, deletes the given resource if it is authorized for the given action/user

-* `validate_authorized` - changeset validation that can ensure the resource is authorized both prior to and after applying changes (used by other helpers that operate on a changeset)
+* `validate_authorized` - changeset validation that ensures the resource being changed is authorized, adding a validation error otherwise.

 We'll go over each of these and how they might be used in the sections that follow.